 As the adjustment spindle could be quite long in lenses with long focal length, focusing speed is slower than with shorter focal length lenses.
-Therefore those lenses do have often the possibility to limit the area in which the lens should focus on.
+Therefore those lenses do have often the possibility to utilize an AF limiter to limit the area in which the lens should focus on.
 In most cases, you can choose between total range, close distance, and far distance.
 This limits the adjustment spindle and makes focusing faster.
 Are you shooting for example wildlife, which you are not able to approach close, you can choose only the far distance setting.
 The lens is then able to focus faster.
 This possibility is, as already mentioned, only available for long focal length lenses and is limited to three settings.

 OM-D cameras have the possibility to set the AF limit via software, which can be used for any lens.
 You can save three different settings, which you can use at any time.
 How to use this function I would like to show you as follows.